 Public feeling in Australia in support of these measures was strong.
 The Eureka Stockade rebellion led to the election in 1855 of eight Victorian goldfields members, all of whom supported the secret ballot and adult male suffrage.

 Across the border, South Australia, with its history as a settler colony with little convict history, saw itself as a model democratic society and started debating the form of its new government as soon as the Australian Colonies Government Act was passed.

 In the drafting of the colony’s Constitution Act of 1855 and Electoral Act of 1856 there was heated deliberation between conservative and liberal members over male suffrage, which was eventually included in the Electoral Act.
 South Australia therefore became known as the most liberal electorate in the world.
 Victoria and New South Wales followed suit in 1857 and 1859 respectively.

 The British parliament passed the Victorian Constitution Act in October 1855.
 In Victoria itself, lobbying began almost immediately over what form the colony’s first fully responsible government would take.
 In December of that year, an electoral Bill was submitted to the Victorian Cabinet by a member of the Legislative Council, William Nicholson, the former Mayor of Melbourne.
 It stated, ‘That in the opinion of the House any new electoral act should provide for electors recording their votes by secret ballot’.

-Reluctantly, Haines agreed to let the re-worded electoral Bill be brought before the legislature, where it was passed on 19 March.
-The election of the first Victorian Parliament by the system that became known around the world as the ‘Australian Ballot’ was held between August and October 1856.
+Reluctantly, Haines agreed to let the re-worded electoral Bill be brought before the legislature.
+It was passed and the new law took effect 19 March 1856.
+The election of the first Victorian parliament by this system was held between August and October 1856.